sushilsridhar/cs-fundamentals/ds/README.md

 Type parameters must match exactly, this is called invariant

-List\<Goods> is expected, java does not allow List\<Sand> even though Sand is subtype of Goods
+if List\<Goods> is expected, java does not allow List\<Sand> even though Sand is subtype of Goods

 <ins>Why invariant</ins>

-lets say if java allows any list as parameter to insertAll method,
+lets say if java allows list of any type(different than T) as parameter to insertAll method,

-at run time, java does not know what list is passed(what is the type of T),
-java needs to explicitly check whether this type T is subtype or supertype or same type as defined in Stack<T>,

-but at run time, Stack<Integer> is same as Stack<String>, it accepts any type,
-this check happens only at compile time,

 ```
         Stack<T> items = new Stack<>();

-        void insertAll(List<T> items) {
+        void insertAll(List<AnyType different than T> items) {
             filled += items.size(); // check if filled <= capacity
             this.items.addAll(items);
         }

 ```

+at run time, java does not know what is the type(T) of List<T> is passed,

+> also at run time, object of any type can be added inside Datastructures,

+Stack\<Integer> is same as Stack\<String>, the type check happens only at compile time,

+> thus the stack<T> get polluted with objects of different data types at run time,
+> to enforce type safety in generics, it is made invariant

+else,

+java needs to explicitly check whether this type T passed in insertAll method is subtype or supertype or same type as defined in Stack<T>,

+<ins>code to show invariant </ins>
 ```
 public class Generics {
     public static void main(String[] args) {